“Speaking is the best way to build your business. You’ll get lots of visibility and tons of clients.”

 So, in early 2011, I decided I’d had enough.

-Something had to change or I had to think seriously about pulling the plug on my business and going back to get a job.
+Something had to change or I had to think seriously about pulling the plug on my business and getting a job.

 I didn’t want to do that.

-But if I couldn’t figure out how to stop chasing clients one by one — and figure out how to maximize my time by bringing in a bunch of clients at once — I had to tell myself the truth –I didn’t have much of a business.
+But if I couldn’t figure out how to stop chasing clients one by one — and figure out how to maximize my time by ATTRACTING my ideal clients and bringing in a bunch at once — I had to tell myself the truth –I didn’t have much of a business.

 I decided then and there that I needed to learn the science of speaking.